What is Security?

-Security Testing ensures, that system and applications in an organization, are free from any loopholes that may cause a big loss.
-Security testing of any system is about finding all possible loopholes and weaknesses of the system which might result into loss of information at the hands of the employees or outsiders of the Organization.
+Security Testing is a variant of Software Testing which ensures, that system and applications in an organization, are free from any loopholes that may cause a big loss.
+Security testing of any system is about finding all possible loopholes and weaknesses of the system which might result into a loss of information at the hands of the employees or outsiders of the Organization.

 The goal of security testing is to identify the threats in the system and measure its potential vulnerabilities.
 It also helps in detecting all possible security risks in the system and help developers in fixing these problems through coding.

 There are seven main types of security testing as per Open Source Security Testing methodology manual.
 They are explained as follows: